lab-cosmo/chemiscope/docs/src/manual/input.rst

 Quick overview
 ~~~~~~~~~~~~~~

-The Chemiscope JSON file consists of these top-level entries:
+The chemiscope JSON file consists of these top-level entries:

 .. list-table::
    :header-rows: 1